joelparkerhenderson/ooda-loop/README.md

 # OODA loop

 The "OODA loop" is the cycle of "Observe, Orient, Decide, Act" developed by military strategist John Boyd.
-This page is our notes about the OODA loop, the book "Science, Strategy and War: The strategic theory of John Boyd - By Frans P.B.
-Osinga", and related ideas.
+This page is our notes about the OODA loop, the book "Science, Strategy and War", and related ideas.

 Contents: